madcyph3r/AdvancedMaterialDrawer/README.md

 - Every HeadTtem can has a own menu
 - Menu change animation
 - Implement your own on click listener for every section or use the given
-- replace bitmap with drawable, so you can use other libs like textDrawable nad memory reduce
+- replace bitmap with drawable, so you can use other libs like textDrawable and memory reduce
 - and some other options (max drawer width, closeOnHeadItemChange etc.)

 ### Example APK